MokoenaLee/hang_person_V2/README.md

 Key takeaways
 ==============
--importance of BDD and TDD during development -Service-Oriented-Architecture
+-Importance of BDD and TDD during development -Service-Oriented-Architecture
--adapting a non-SaaS application to a SaaS environment
+-Adapting a non-SaaS application to a SaaS environment

 What I developed:
 =================

- All the methods that determine the game logic, first as a standalone component from the SaaS project and then   intergrating it into the SaaS framework
+-All the methods that determine the game logic, first as a standalone component from the SaaS project and then   intergrating it into the SaaS framework
---Mapping resource routes to HTTP requests
+-Mapping resource routes to HTTP requests

 Pre-existing:
 =================